-Skirts and/or Jumpers may be any solid color and must be free of design and hemmed.
-Skirts and/or jumpers shall be worn by female students only.
-Skirts and/or jumpers must meet the following additional criteria:
+Dresses/Skirts/Jumpers may be any color and must be hemmed.
+Prints, pictures, stripes and plaids are allowed.
+Dresses/skirts/jumpers shall be free of inappropriate designs which include, but are not limited to, those related to death, sex, drugs, alcohol, gangs or weapons.
+Dresses/skirts/jumpers shall be worn by female students only.
+Dresses/skirts/jumpers must meet the following additional criteria:

-- All skirts/jumpers must be appropriately sized, not baggy or excessively tight. - All skirts must be fitted and worn at the waist.
-No hip hugger skirts are allowed. - Manufacturer slits on jumpers/skirts can come no higher than 2 inches above the kneecap. - All skirts/jumpers must be free of manufactured fading or bleaching. - All skirts/jumpers must be free of holes and tears. - The hem length of all skirts and/or jumpers must be no higher than 2 inches above the kneecap. - Undergarments must not be visible through skirts/jumpers.
+- All dresses/skirts/jumpers must be appropriately sized, not baggy or excessively tight. - All skirts must be fitted and worn at the waist.
+No hip hugger skirts are allowed. - All dresses must have a collar and sleeves. - Manufacturer slits on dresses/jumpers/skirts can come no higher than 2 inches above the kneecap. - All dresses/skirts/jumpers must be free of manufactured fading or bleaching. - All dresses/skirts/jumpers must be free of holes and tears. - The hem length of all dresses/skirts/jumpers must be no higher than 2 inches above the kneecap. - Undergarments must not be visible through dresses/skirts/jumpers.